A brief overview of the Mahabharata

 The story

-The authorship of the epic is traditionally ascribed to Vyasa, who is also one of the most important characters of the whole book.
-The first section of the Mahabharata introduces a few things and characters such as Ganesha who, at the Vyasa's request, writes down the epic uninterruptedly in one time while Vyasa keeps dictating it.
+The authorship of the epic is traditionally ascribed to Vyasa, who is also one of the most important characters of the book.
+The first section of the Mahabharata introduces a few things and characters such as Ganesha - who, at the Vyasa's request - writes down the epic uninterruptedly in one time interval while Vyasa keeps dictating it.

 Although